AvayaExperiencePlatform/axp-api-proxy/README.md

 A backend component for Authorization with AXP, as well as proxying the Admin API requests, any APIs under the base path `/api/admin`

+---

+## :warning: **Disclaimer**

+> :bulb: this sample application is provided **for demonstration purposes only** and are not intended for production use.
+We assume no responsibility for any issues arising from its use.

+---

 ## Installation (Native)

 The backend component is a simple `Node.js` server using `Express`, just receiving the request from the widget and proxying it to AXP, as well as holding the client secret to not expose it in the browser.